adoptium/blog.adoptium.net/content/blog/adoptium-reproducible-builds/index.md

 The following are projects currently in-progress:

-- Reproducible jdk-19 builds for MacOS x64 and MacOS aarch64.
+- Reproducible jdk-19 builds for MacOS.
 - Further non-deterministic issue resolutions, and subsequent contribution to upstream OpenJDK, and backporting to jdk17u.
 - Enhancing the Adoptium jenkins pipelines to integrate CycloneDX SBOM tooling to provide a standardized bill of materials framework for the Adoptium binaries.
 - Detailed dependency bill of materials analysis to fully extended the CycloneDX SBOM json.